Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    For a slide without a title set the title to a single space character using a backslash and an explicit space :code:`\␣` and assign the class ``no-title`` to the slide.

+   .. rubric:: Smaller Slide Titles

+   Add the class `smaller-slide-title`` to the slide.

    .. rubric:: Centered Content on Slide

    Use the class ``center-child-elements``.